amcmullen9291/WellbornDemo/README.md

 # Wellborn Cabinets Demo
 This project is a demo showing available finishes; stains, stain with glaze, paints, paints with glaze, medium density fiberboard, medium density fiberboard with glaze, laminates, and melamine.
 It was built using create-react-wptheme and uses WordPress as the development server to consolidate frontend and backend development.
-This is only the theme; frontend repo located at: https://github.com/amcmullen9291/wellborn-demo-react.git .

 To run create-react-wptheme in your Ubutnu terminal cd into, or open a git bash terminal in, ../c/xampp/htdocs/wordpress/wp-content/themes.

-Log into with your xampp servers running, site can be viewed at localhost/wordpress.
+Site can be viewed at localhost/wordpress.

 ## Available Scripts